-The institution will be provided with information about the review meetings once dates have been agreed; this will include details of the required documentation, draft agenda, and the review process.
+The institution will be provided with information about the audit once a date has been agreed; this will include details of the required documentation, draft agenda and the audit process.

-The review meetings will include discussions with Senior Managers of the Institution as well as relevant members of administrative staff responsible for the areas of scrutiny as detailed previously.
+The audit will include discussions with Senior Managers of the Institution as well as relevant members of administrative staff responsible for the areas of scrutiny as detailed previously.

-Face to Face meetings will also include a tour of administrative areas, such as the examinations office and secure storage, student recruitment and support teams, the Learning Resources Centre, as well as any on- site student accommodation and student facilities.
+It should also include a tour of administrative areas, such as the examinations office and secure storage, student recruitment and support teams, the Learning Resources Centre, as well as any on- site student accommodation and student facilities.